What is a GEO?

 “Geo” is short for Geological Inspection.
 Geo Inspections are done by Geologists who evaluates the risk, from a geological standpoint, of buying a home in escrow.
 Geologists rate risk on a scale of low, medium/average, or high.

-If the property had a geological problem in the past like a Landslide, Slope Failure, Erosion, Creep, Collapsed Retaining wall, etc, these are expensive and can cost in the $100,000’s of dollars and could make the property unmarketable!
+If the property has or has had a geological problem in the past like a Landslide, Slope Failure, Erosion, Creep, Collapsed Retaining wall, etc, these are expensive and can cost in the $100,000’s of dollars and could make the property unmarketable!

-A GEO inspection protects you from buying a property with a known Geological defect.
+A GEO inspection protects you from buying a property with a known or observable Geological defect.

 GEO inspections have two parts: